JaneTrish/reddit_client/README.md

 ## Overview

-The application is a mini reddit client that fetches and displays 26 most popular posts from Reddit when the page first loads.
+The application is a mini reddit client that fetches and displays 26 most popular posts from Reddit on the initial load of the page.
 A user can search reddit for a specific post or filter posts by categories.

 Toggle dark/light mode is also available.